open/close all folders

 - Numata is a dowser who uses a pendulum to find hidden corpses and dead tissue.
 He can also dowse for people who are going to die.

-- Psychopomp: In addition to acting as this in general, the group's symbol is kurosagi, the black heron that takes souls to the land of the dead.
+- Psychopomp: The entire group acts like in general.
+Their symbol is kurosagi, the black heron that takes souls to the land of the dead.

 - Sir Swears-a-Lot: All of them utter curse words at some point, but Keerellis is the worst of the lot.